Azure/azure-sdk-for-js/sdk/maps/arm-maps/README.md

-## Azure MapsManagementClient SDK for JavaScript
+## Azure AzureMapsManagementClient SDK for JavaScript

-This package contains an isomorphic SDK for MapsManagementClient.
+This package contains an isomorphic SDK for AzureMapsManagementClient.

 ### Currently supported environments